huggingface/hmtl/README.md

 The code works with __Python 3.6__.
 A stable version of the dependencies is listed in `requirements.txt`.

 You can quickly setup a working environment by calling the script `./script/machine_setup.sh`.
-It installs Python 3.6, create a clean virtual environment, and install all the required dependencies (listed in `requirements.txt`).
+It installs Python 3.6, creates a clean virtual environment, and installs all the required dependencies (listed in `requirements.txt`).
 Please adapt the script depending on your needs.

 ## Example usage

-We base our implementation on the [AllenNLP library](https://github.com/allenai/allennlp).
+We based our implementation on the [AllenNLP library](https://github.com/allenai/allennlp).
 For an introduction to this library, you should check [these tutorials](https://allennlp.org/tutorials).

 An experiment is defined in a _json_ configuration file (see `configs/*.json` for examples).
 The configuration file mainly describes the datasets to load, the model to create along with all the hyper-parameters of the model.